Geoffrey K. Blair, MD, FRCSC

 Dr. Van Laeken is a Clinical Professor in the Division of Plastic Surgery at UBC.
 She is an active Plastic Surgery staff member at many lower mainland hospitals, to include PHC, LGH, VA and BCCH.
 She also travels to Bella Bella and Bella Coola in remote BC twice a year to treat patients.
-Dr. Van Laeken has been participating in humanitarian work overseas (India, Africa and Bangladesh), for the past 7 years, with the organization IPRAS Women for Women and she visited the Phillipines in 2011 with Health for Humanity.
+Dr. Van Laeken has been participating in humanitarian work overseas (India, Africa and Bangladesh), for the past 7 years, with the organization Reconstructing Women International and she visited the Phillipines in 2011 with Health for Humanity.

 Norgrove Penny, CM, MD, FRCSC

 Dr. Penny is a Clinical Assistant Professor in the Department of Orthopedics at UBC.
 He has a Pediatric Orthopedic and sports medicine practice in Victoria, British Columbia.
 Throughout his career he has had an interest in international orthopedics, particularly in Africa, including practicing for a number of years in Uganda during which he established a country-wide children’s orthopedic rehabilitation program.
 Currently, Dr. Penny is Senior Advisor for Physical Impairment with CBM International through which he consults in low resource countries around the world.

 Dr. Qayumi is a Professor of Surgery and Director of the Simulation Fellowship at UBC and the Paetzold Chair of Technology Enabled Learning for Vancouver Coastal Health.
 He is also the founder and CEO of CanHealth International, a registered Canadian not-for-profit charity with a vision to foster a measurable improvement of human health in developing nations through delivery of interprofessional health education for the purpose of creating a global community for health education with North American standards.